Aplexa hypnorum: taxon details and analytics

 Aplexa hypnorum

-Aplexa hypnorum, or by the common name, the moss bladder snail, is a species of small air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Physidae, a family which are sometimes known as the bladder snails.
+Aplexa hypnorum, or by the common name, the moss bladder snail, is a species of small air-breathing freshwater snail.
+It is an aquatic pulmonate gastropod mollusk in the family Physidae, which are sometimes known as the bladder snails.

 As is true of all physids, the shell is sinistral, or left-handed.
 The species inhabits temporary water bodies and occurs in the Eurosiberian Boreo-temperate or possibly the Eurasian Boreo-temperate if East Siberia specimens are correctly identified.
 It may be Holarctic, again if North American specimens are correctly identified.